jsilton/jsilton.github.io/_posts/2020-01-05-why-301-redirects-work-best.md

 That simple message really says it all.
 It doesn't matter if you use a 301, 302, JavaScript redirect, meta refresh, etc. Google is just trying to figure out which URL is the canonical.

-My theory is that Google will have a harder time figuring out the canonical via a meta refresh as opposed to a 301 redirect, so my site may still have some older pages indexed for a little while.
+My theory is that Google will have a harder time figuring out the canonical via a meta refresh as opposed to a 301 redirect, so my site may still have some older pages indexed for a little while and the pages may earn slightly less traffic while Google sorts everything out.
 I'll keep an eye on it via Google Search Console and make sure all the content gets transitioned over.
 I still would prefer to setup 301 redirects, but now I have a new experiment to watch for meta refreshes, and I think I also understand just a little bit more about how search engines truly work.